Church of Our Lady and St Michael, Abergavenny: History and architecture

-Abergavenny remained a Catholic stronghold in the years after the Reformation and its first Catholic church was built on Frogmore Street.
+Abergavenny remained a Catholic stronghold in the years after the Reformation, and its first Catholic church built after the Reformation was on Frogmore Street.
 This was replaced as the town's main Catholic church by Our Lady and St Michael's in 1860.
 The construction of the church was funded by a local solicitor, John Baker Gabb, and the architect was Benjamin Bucknall.
 Bucknall was engaged on the building of Woodchester Mansion, Gloucestershire, for another Catholic client, William Leigh, and, aged only 25, was seen as a coming man in Catholic architectural circles.
 Bucknall's intellectual and architectural influences were the work and ideas of Augustus Pugin – he converted to Catholicism in the year of Pugin's death – and the French Gothic Revival architect Eugène Viollet-le-Duc, with whom Bucknall was in regular correspondence.

 The church is constructed in Decorated Gothic style, with an accompanying Tudor Gothic presbytery.
 Built of Old Red Sandstone, with Bath Stone dressings and slate roofs, the church comprises a nave, North and South aisles and a chancel.
 An intended "grand tower and spire" were never built.